So, you want to get involved ...

 -

 There will be chances for students to meet and participate throughout the academic year.
-This includes events, speakers, fellowship, networking, and mentorship.
+This includes meetings, events, speakers, fellowship, networking, and mentorship.

 NSLS is an organization that helps people discover and achieve their goals.
-This is done by offering life-changing lectures from the nation's leading presenters and a community where like minded, success-oriented individuals come together and help each other succeed.
+This is done by offering life-changing lectures from the nation's leading presenters and a community where like-minded, success-oriented individuals come together and help each other succeed.

 NSLS also serves as a powerful force of good in the greater community by encouraging and organizing action to better the world.